Koredotcom/docs/docs/gale/models/overview.md

 ### Key Features

 * **Fine-tuned model**: Customize existing models to suit your specific requirements.
-Learn more.
 [Learn more](../models/fine-tune-models/fine-tune-models-overview.md).

 * **Open-source model**: Choose from a curated list of 30+ popular open-source models or bring in any text generation model from Hugging Face.
 [Learn more](../models/open-source-models/open-source-models-overview.md).